ishandhanani/spotify-utility-suite/README.md

 1. A program that can be used to visualize statistics of certain songs or playlists
 2. A clustering algorithm that can compare personal "artist" playlists and Spotify's "This is <Artist>" playlists.
 More on this later

-3. A script that automates the process of sorting liked songs
+Find the web app at bit.ly/susuite

+Additionally, there is an automation program that allows you to sort liked songs into various artist playlists.
+That can be found in `auto_arrange.py`

 Feel free to create PR's if you'd like to see any features or want to contribute!